Eastern Front Experiences, March 1942

 Moving in on broken-down, slowly moving or immobile tanks is particularly important to practice (see army manual 469/4, "Preliminary guidelines on close combat against tanks" from 29 January 1942).

-- The original document use the demeaning terms "Die Russe" (the Russian) and "Er"/"Ihm" (him) throughout to refer to the Russian armed forces in general.
+- The original document uses the demeaning terms "Die Russe" (the Russian) and "Er"/"Ihm" (him) throughout to refer to the Soviet armed forces in general.
 Except for this instance, the term has been translated to the neutral "the Russians" and "them"/"the enemy".
 Back

-- Heavy weapons refers to infantry support weapons, such as mortars.
+- Heavy weapons refers to infantry support weapons, such as heavy machine guns, mortars, and infantry guns.
 Back

 - Referred to in the original document as Feuerschwerpunkt.
 Back